zakariazaouakk/BeKind/README.md

 ## Project Description

 This web application lets users input a YouTube video URL.
 It then fetches and extracts the recent comments directly from that video.
-These extracted comments are then processed by our deep learning model, which classifies them as "bullying" or "nonbullying."
+These extracted comments are then processed by our deep learning model, which classifies them as "bullying" or "nonbullying".

 ## Getting Started